 “The purity and freshness of a young company expressing deep cohesiveness in aim and perspective, the unexpected recourse to traditional language to tell the loneliness of an old man in a metropolitan environment, observed by a poetical perspective and through oniric transformation, in a heartbreaking game of dualism.
-The challenge of a silent, wordless way of making theatre, that recalls Beckett, Pinter, Kantor for its simplicity, that looks for a contemporary path for puppetry.
+The challenge of a silent, wordless way of making theater, that recalls Beckett, Pinter, Kantor for its simplicity, that looks for a contemporary path for puppetry.
 A delicate epiphany joined to the humble awareness of a training still in fieri.”

 Scenario Award 2015, Jury’s motivation

-“Looking back at tradition with purity, DispensaBarzotti created the little cosmogony of a human, humble universe, timeless and contemporary at the same time, whose sadness is oneirically transformed in a call for illusion.”
+“Looking back at tradition with purity, DispensaBarzotti created the little cosmogony of a human, humble universe, timeless and contemporary at the same time, whose sadness is transformed in a call for illusion.”

 Francesca Di Fazio for PAC – Pane Acqua Culture